laravel/docs/eloquent.md

         }
     });

 The first argument passed to the method is the number of records you wish to receive per "chunk".
 The Closure passed as the second argument will be called for each chunk that is retrieved from the database.

-> **Note:** The database query is re-executed for each chunk.
+A database query will be executed to retrieve each chunk of records passed to the Closure.

 #### Using Cursors

-The `cursor` method allows you to iterate through your database records using a cursor.
+The `cursor` method allows you to iterate through your database records using a cursor, which will only execute a single query.
 When processing large amounts of data, the `cursor` method may be used to greatly reduce your memory usage:

     foreach (Flight::where('foo', 'bar')->cursor() as $flight) {
         //